https://www.epo.org/en/service-support/faq/law-practice/unitary-patent/costs-unitary-patent-and-reductions-small-0

 Are there any reductions for small entities, such as SMEs, start-ups and universities?

 However, compensation is granted only if expressly requested by the patent proprietor.
 The request for compensation must be filed together with the request for unitary effect.
 It must contain a declaration that the proprietor is either a natural person, an SME, a non-profit organisation, a university or a public research organisation.
 The compensation – set at EUR 500 – complements the reduction in filing and examination fees already available when a European patent application and request for examination are filed in a language of an EPC contracting state other than English, French or German (Rule 7a(1)).
-For further details, please see the Unitary Patent Guide
+For further details, please see the Unitary Patent Guidelines.

 Unitary Patent proprietors who file a statement to the effect that they are prepared to allow any person to use their invention (licence of right) will additionally benefit from a 15% reduction in renewal fees which fall due after receipt of their statement.